Publication

 Previously circulated as “Recruitment, Wage Inequality, and Shrinking Task Differences“

-Advancements in search technology—from print ads to online platforms—have reshaped labor market matching and disproportionately improved the relative matching efficiency of college‑educated workers.
-I develop a general equilibrium search model with a task-based framework to examine the impacts of search technology on wage inequality and job allocations.
-Unlike biased production technical change, higher matching efficiency for college workers raises the college wage premium without displacing less‑educated workers: by reducing vacancy creation, it raises job‑filling probabilities in routine‑intensive jobs and preserves them against automation.
-Endogenizing matching efficiency shows it rises when more vacancies target a worker type, amplifying inequality when demand shifts toward college labor and mitigating downward wage pressure when college supply expands.
-Quantitatively, endogenous matching efficiency is necessary to allow for the observed shift in college employment toward less abstract-intensive jobs, given the rise in wage premium.
-The mechanism accounts for about 12% of the rise in wage premium since 1980 and informs active labor market policy design.
+\noindent Advancements in search technology—from print ads to online platforms—have reshaped labor market matching.
+Exploiting Craigslist’s staggered expansion in the 2000s, I show that the availability of new search technology improved matching efficiency and raised the local college wage premium by 3.6-5.5% but had no significant effect on local college employment share.
+I rationalize these empirical facts using a general equilibrium search model with a task-based framework.
+While improved matching efficiency for college workers raises the wage premium by increasing job-matching probability, it protects less‑educated workers against automation by reducing vacancy creation and raising firms’ job-filling probabilities with them.
+To understand how search technology tends to favor college workers, I endogenize matching efficiency and show that its level rises with the number of vacancies assigned to a worker type.
+This mechanism amplifies inequality when labor demand shifts toward college workers and mitigates downward wage pressure when college supply expands.
+Quantitatively, it helps reconcile the observed shift in college employment toward less abstract-intensive jobs despite the rise in wage premium.
+It also accounts for about 12% of the rise in wage premium since 1980 and informs the design of active labor market policies.

 What is stopping you?